-Routing between agents
+Routing between RAG agents

 This guide walks you through creating your own router that routes queries between two custom RAG agents, and subsequently routes to a weak or strong model within those agents to optimize accuracy, cost, and latency.
 Agents often leverage LLMs and various other tools, such as a context retriever and other tools in order to allow LLMs to reason and plan.
 For agents to be effective, they need to be specialized, which means routing a query to the most suitable agent is incredibly important.